tjphilli/Framer-ValueLayer/README.md

 TODO

 - More example gifs
-- BUG: Fix issue that causes error when states are used for animation
+- BUG: Fix issue that sometimes causes error when states are used for animation (can't reproduce)